agenjs/agen-utils/README.md

 * [iterate](#iterate-method) - creates and invoke a new async iterator; it is a "shortcut" for the `iterator(init)()` call.
 * [listen](#listen-method) - runs an iteration cycle and notify about recieved values to the provided observer object or a callback method
+* [listenAll](#listenall-method) - listen multiple iterators and notifies the registered observer about each new combination of returned values; accepts a list of iterators/generators or an object with iterators as fields
 * [map](#map-method) - transforms items from the parent async generator to new values
 * [multiplexer](#multiplexer-method) - allows to "multiply" values returned by one iterator between multiple listeners; it is a kind of "fork" method.
 * [range](#range-method) - select the specified range of element from the stream
 * [series](#series-method) - splits sequence of items to multiple async iterators using the provided "split" method
+* [use](#use-method) - an alias for the [listenAll](#listenall-method) method

 Example:
 ```javascript